nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 - User creates a withdrawal request on nume which will be processed in the next settlement
 - When the new settlement root is signed off all the withdrawal requests will be processed and the user will receive the asset on zkEVM

-Sample code for submitting a trusted withdrawal request
+Guidelines for submitting a [trusted withdrawal request](./guides/token-transfer?id=create-transaction)

 Here's what happens under the hood when a **trustless withdrawal** is made on Nume:
 - User submits a withdrawal request to the zkEVM nume contract directly by providing his proof of ownership of the asset on Nume and 0.005 MATIC as stake.